 We were to learn some days later that, before being lured up to The Simpson, the pig had been inside the saloon for a spell.
 Old-timers here will tell you about a horse that drank beer from a feedbag while standing at the bar inside the Apache Grove, up the highway.
 That will have to wait for another time.
 I promise to get back to it, as there is much more to say about the Apache Grove.More

 From Our Collection

-Detail from Chinatown, a mixed-media "petrified dreamscape" by Don Carlos, Simpson Hotel artist in residence.
-Visit Don Carlos' studio in the gardens behind the hotel.More Art
+Detail from Japanese Inn, a mixed-media "petrified dreamscape" by Don Carlos, Simpson Hotel artist in residence.
+Visit Don Carlos's studio in the gardens behind the hotel.More Art

 A one-mile loop just a short walk from the hotel.
 We maintain a bird checklist for the trail and several other ebird.org "hot spots" around town.

 Rock-a-Buy Rocks & Gifts (Tue-Sat)

 A rockhound's dream store.
 Tours of local rock sites may be arranged!

 Room after room of antiques and vintage collectible toys, animal care products and more.
 Stores like this have all but disappeared from the Western American landscape.